Blog

 Coming second to ear infections, dental disease and periodontitis are two of the most commonly diagnosed issues by vets around the world.
 This issue can largely be avoided by maintaining good levels of oral hygiene, making sure they have clean teeth and keeping their breath fresh.

 Pets' teeth require a daily routine of brushing with a specialised pet toothbrush in order to maintain these levels of dental health.
+A tooth extraction can be a costly exercise so keep a keen eye on any issues with your pet.

 Taking your dog for yearly dental check-ups is one surefire way to stay on top of plaque build-up and any potential issues.